MichaelCurrin/preact-now/README.md

 ## Create a fresh project

-Use this project as a template

-Or get started with Preact for deployment with Vercel, you can use the [Preact CLI](https://github.com/preactjs/preact-cli) to initialize the project:
+Use this project as a template, or get started with Preact for deployment with Vercel, you can use the [Preact CLI](https://github.com/preactjs/preact-cli) to initialize the project:

 ```shell
 $ preact create default my-project